ot4i/app-connect-templates/resources/markdown/Welcome guide part 2 - Announce new Eventbrite attendee on Slack and send voucher_instructions.md

 1. Click the Twilio "Create messages" action and connect to your Twilio account.
 1. In the Twilio action, update the "From" field to be your Twilio phone number.
 1. To start the flow, in the banner open the options menu [&#8942;] then click **Start flow**.

+## Related templates

+The previous template in this series is 'Welcome guide part 1 - Announce new Eventbrite attendee on Slack'.
+The next template in this series is 'Welcome guide part 3 - Create a CSV file in Box of the products in Salesforce'.